ericlin11354/RESTful-API-Project/README.md

   | Parameter  | Type   | Mandatory? | Example   |
   | ---------- | ------ | ---------- | --------- |
   | `FileType` | header | yes        | Confirmed |

-  <u>Notes:</u>

-  - Only CSV files are accepted.
-  - Any requests with CSV files containing duplicated dates will be rejected.
-  - This updates the existing data if there is such.

 ### **`/api/v1/daily_reports`**